aces/Loris/modules/imaging_browser/README.md

 mantis_url - This setting defines a URL for LORIS to include a link to for bug reporting
         on the viewsession page.

+## Interactions with LORIS

+- The "Selected" set by the imaging QC specialist is used by the dataquery module in order to determine which scan to insert when multiple scans of a modality type exist for a given session.
+(The importer exists in `$LORIS/tools/CouchDB_Import_MRI.php` alongside all other CouchDB import scripts, but should logically be considered part of this module.)
+- The imaging browser module includes links to BrainBrowser to visualize data.
+- The control panel on the viewsession page includes links to instruments named "mri_parameter_form" and "radiologyreview" if they exist for the currently viewed session.
+- The control panel on the viewsession page includes links to the DICOM Archive for any DICOM tars associated with the given session.